Conteo-Inc/conteo/README.md

 Now you should be able to navigate to `http://localhost:8000` and view the webpage.
 Any changes made to python or typescript files should be automatically rebuilt.
 Refresh the page to see the changes.

+## Making Changes
+Before committing changes to python files, be sure to check the code for style and lint errors with `black`, `isort` and `flake8`.
+Likewise for typescript changes, use `npm run lint` and `npm run format`.
+These tools can likely be integrated into your editor of choice.
+Otherwise, the commands can be run from the terminal to operate on your files.
+Ensure you add the updated files to the index before committing again.

+Automatic pre-commit checks can be enabled to ensure problems are addressed before commiting by enabling the git hooks located in the [.hooks/](.hooks) directory.